haniibrahim/sendvec2serial/README.md

 The package **"instrument-control"** is needed to run "sendvec2serial" (refer http://octave.sourceforge.net/packages.php).

-On **GNU/Linux** or other Unices type `pkg install -forge instrument-control` in Octave if the package is not provided by the package manager of your GNU/Linux distribution.
+On **GNU/Linux** or other Unices type `cd ~` and then `pkg install -forge instrument-control` in Octave if the package is not provided by the package manager of your GNU/Linux distribution.
 Take care that you have internet access.
 You may need to have a C/C++ compiler and "make" installed.
 On Debian/Ubuntu systems type `sudo apt-get install build-essential`.

-On **Microsoft Windows** just type `cd ~` and then `pkg install -forge instrument-control` while you have internet access. *Unfortunately Octave does not run without any problems on Windows 8 and Windows 10 (see below)*.
+On **Microsoft Windows** just type `cd ~` and then `pkg install -forge instrument-control` while you have internet access.

 **Mac OS X** users can use [MacPorts](http://www.macports.org/) or [HomeBrew](http://brew.sh/).
 In general you have one of these package manager already installed for getting Octave itself.
+But the Octave package "instrument-control" is not availabe as a port for MacPorts unfortunately.
+You need to do the same as Windows users have to do: `cd ~` then `pkg install -forge instrument-control`.

 ## Usage